 Peace lilies grow at a moderate rate, taking at least three years to reach maturity.
 When you get a new one, you’ll have some time to find the best spot in your home, which should either be one that can accommodate the plant’s mature size or one you can easily move it from when your peace lily needs more room to grow.

-Soil needs: Use a rich, loose, well-draining potting soil with lots of organic matter
+Step 5: Use a rich, loose, well-draining potting soil with lots of organic matter.

 If you find yourself wanting more than one of these beautiful plants, you can propagate them!
 Peace lilies can be propagated by dividing the offshoots from the parent plant during repotting, which can be done at any time of year (though if you can wait to repot once the growing season has started, the plant will have plenty of time to continue growing strong and establishing roots).